wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/JavaScript/JavaScript-OpenSource-Links.md

 - [dayjs #Project#](https://github.com/xx45/dayjs): Fast 2KB immutable date library alternative to Moment.js with the same modern API.

 - [date-fns #Project#](https://date-fns.org/): date-fns provides the most comprehensive, yet simple and consistent toolset for manipulating JavaScript dates in a browser & Node.js.

+## Class

+- [TypeDI #Project#](https://github.com/typestack/typedi): TypeDI is a dependency injection tool for JavaScript and TypeScript.
+Using TypeDI you can build well-structured and easily tested applications.

 # Development Tool